-Getting Local Consumer Traction By Ranking Up On Google Maps: A Breakdown
+Getting Local Consumer Traction By Ranking Higher On Google Maps in 2020: A Breakdown

 Consumer search and purchase habits evolve consistently.
 What your target market is looking for and how they are looking for it, changes rapidly, which means you’ve got to change the way you market your content online.

 One of the leading trends in online search is the use of mobile for local searches.
 Research shows that mobile internet data exceeds desktop internet data consumption, and that more than 50% of users choose use mobile devices to conduct a search online.
 Google search engine and Google Maps are two of the most relied-upon apps for mobile users.

 Which brings us to the subject we’re concerned with: how to rank higher on Google Maps.

 For businesses, Google Maps is an incredible way of attracting local potential customers.
 We call this practice “listing”—identifying your business on the map and providing details, adding the entire load of information on Google Places.